smartie-tien/test/to_Tidy.md

 **Scenario 4** : INBO researcher encounters an error in the to_Tidy transformation
 >The researcher is shown a default Content Report, which contains :
 - Name of the source file
-- Link to the partner-specific YAML file
+- Link to the relevant GitHub files
 - Three action buttons: "Approve", "Refuse", "Re-run"